stefanoturcarelli/cookies/README.md

 // Convert the date object to a UTC string let UTCDate = date.toUTCString();

-// * Now, delete the cookie using `expires`
-// Set an expiration date (in a UTC format) document.cookie = `ExpireDate=${dateString}; path=/; expires=${UTCDate}`;
+// Create the cookie using the ExpireDate and `expires` values document.cookie = `ExpireDate=${dateString}; path=/; expires=${UTCDate}`;
 console.log(`Cookie we created: ${document.cookie}`);

-// After 20 seconds, this code will run and the cookies will be gone. setTimeout(() => {
+// After 20 seconds, this code will run, and the cookies will be gone. setTimeout(() => {
   console.log("20 seconds have passed");
   console.log(`Cookies in this document: ${document.cookie}`);